Issues with Value-Based Multi-objective Reinforcement Learning: Value Function Interference and Overestimation

 \section{Abstract}

 Multi-objective reinforcement learning (MORL) algorithms extend conventional reinforcement learning (RL) to the more general case of problems with multiple, conflicting objectives, represented by vector-valued rewards.
-Widely-used scalar RL methods such as Q-learning can be modified to handle multiple objectives by (1) learning vector-valued value functions, and (2) performing action selection using a scalarisation or ordering operator which reflects the user's utility with respect to the different objectives.
-However, as we demonstrate here, if the user's utility function maps widely varying vector-values to similar levels of utility, this can lead to interference in the value-function learned by the agent, leading to convergence to sub-optimal policies.
-This will be most prevalent in stochastic environments when optimising for the Expected Scalarised Return criterion, but we present a simple example showing that interference can also arise in deterministic environments.
-We demonstrate empirically that avoiding the use of random tie-breaking when identifying greedy actions can ameliorate, but not fully overcome, the problems caused by value function interference.
+Widely-used scalar RL methods such as Q-learning can be modified to handle multiple objectives by (1) learning vector-valued value functions, and (2) performing action selection using a scalarisation or ordering operator which reflects the user's preferences with respect to the different objectives.
+This paper investigates two previously unreported issues which can hinder the performance of value-based MORL algorithms when applied in conjunction with a non-linear utility function -- value function interference, and sensitivity to overestimation.
+We illustrate the nature of these phenomena on simple multi-objective MDPs using a tabular implementation of multiobjective Q-learning.